Donald McEachin: Caucus memberships

+Political positions

+McEachin voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Electoral history

-In 2001, he was the Democratic nominee for Attorney General of Virginia but lost to Jerry Kilgore.
-In June 2020, McEachin defeated R. Cazel Levine in the Democratic primary.
-That November, he defeated Republican nominee Leon Benjamin, Sr., in the general election.
-In 2022, McEachin defeated Levine again, with 80% of the primary vote.
-In November 2022, he defeated Benjamin again with 61.6% of the vote.
-An election to replace McEachin was held on February 21, 2023.

 Illness and death

 In 2018, McEachin revealed that he had developed a fistula after completing treatment for colorectal cancer in 2014, losing more than 60 lb as a result.
-He advocated regular testing for colon cancer/colorectal cancer, telling attendees at a 2022 special screening of the film Black Panther: Wakanda Forever, "Don't fool around.
+He advocated regular testing for colon cancer/colorectal cancer, telling attendees at a 2022 special screening of the film Black Panther: Wakanda Forever (a sequel to Black Panther, whose star, Chadwick Boseman, died of colon cancer), "Don't fool around.
 Don't go through my journey", two weeks before his death.
-The actor who played the character Black Panther in the Marvel Cinematic Universe, Chadwick Boseman, had died of colon cancer in 2020, and Black Panther: Wakanda Forever was the first film featuring the character to be released since Boseman's death.

 McEachin died at his home in Richmond of complications of cancer on November 28, 2022, at the age of 61.
 His death came a few weeks after his reelection to a fourth term in the 2022 elections.
 Tributes to McEachin were paid by outgoing Speaker of the House Nancy Pelosi, as well as fellow Virginia Democratic representative Gerry Connolly and both of Virginia's U.S. Senators, Mark Warner and Tim Kaine (who had known McEachin since 1984).
-McEachin was succeeded by Jennifer McClellan, who won a special election on February 21, 2023.
+McEachin was succeeded by Jennifer McClellan, a fellow Democrat who held McEachin's former state senate seat, in a special election on February 21, 2023.

-He is buried in the Mount Calvary Cemetery in Richmond, Virginia.
+McEachin is buried in the Mount Calvary Cemetery in Richmond, Virginia.